|Nutrition Facts (per serving)|

 8 ounces cooked corned beef, cut into 1/2-inch cubes

 In a large bowl, combine potatoes, corned beef, onions, bell pepper, milk, flour, and parsley.

 Add the hash mixture and, using a spatula, pack it down firmly to form a solid cake.

-Reduce the heat to low.
-Continue cooking the hash, shaking the skillet occasionally to prevent it from sticking, until the underside is crusty and well browned, about 10 more minutes.
+Continue cooking the hash, shaking the skillet occasionally to prevent it from sticking, until the underside is crusty and well browned, or about 10 more minutes.

 One at a time, break eggs into a saucer and slip them into the indentations.
 Increase the heat to moderate, cover the skillet and cook until the eggs are just set, about 6 minutes.

 Cut the hash into 4 wedges, garnish with chopped parsley if using, and serve immediately.